Tampa Florida, USA Travel Guide

 Green spaces offering tranquility and outdoor exploration.

-Opportunities for watching local wildlife.
+Opportunities for watching area wildlife.

 A unique, free attraction in Apollo Beach (a short drive south) where manatees gather in warm waters during cooler months (seasonal, typically November-April).